Monty Hall problem: Paradox

 Steve Selvin wrote a letter to the American Statistician in 1975, describing a problem based on the game show Let's Make a Deal, dubbing it the "Monty Hall problem" in a subsequent letter.
-The problem is mathematically equivalent to the Three Prisoners problem described in Martin Gardner's "Mathematical Games" column in Scientific American in 1959 and the Three Shells Problem described in Gardner's book Aha Gotcha.
+The problem is equivalent mathematically to the three prisoners problem described in Martin Gardner's "Mathematical Games" column in Scientific American in 1959 and the Three Shells Problem described in Gardner's book Aha Gotcha.

 Standard assumptions

-Under the standard assumptions, the probability of winning the car after switching is 2/3.
+By the standard assumptions, the probability of winning the car after switching is 2/3.

-The key to this solution is the behavior of the host.
+This solution is due to the behavior of the host.
 Ambiguities in the Parade version do not explicitly define the protocol of the host.
-However, Marilyn vos Savant's solution printed alongside Whitaker's question implies, and both Selven and vos Savant explicitly define, the role of the host as follows:
+However, Marilyn vos Savant's solution printed alongside Whitaker's question implies, and both Selvin and Savant explicitly define, the role of the host as follows: